akenofu/HackAllTheThings/docs/Network Security Architecture and Engineering.md

 A [VLAN](http://www.ipwithease.com/what-is-vlan-virtual-lan/) is a group of switch ports administratively configured to share the same broadcast domain [^3].

+## Zones vs. VLANs
+This is Zone Based Firewalling.
+There are no hard and fast rules as to how you relate your zones to your VLANs but you might for example have 4 VLANs: HR, Finance, Manufacturing and Marketing.

+You could then create a Zone for each VLAN, allowing complete firewall control between each of those VLANs (subnets).

+However, you might have two zones (which are on two separate /24s) that need to communicate to each other but have no use for firewalling (i.e. there doesn't need to be any security restrictions between these VLANs).
+In that instance you could have both those VLANs in a single zone which therefore won't be firewalled.

 ## Private VLANs
 Private VLANs (PVLANs) are used mainly by service providers.
 The main purpose of [Private VLAN](http://www.ipwithease.com/concept-of-private-vlan/) ([PVLAN](http://www.ipwithease.com/concept-of-private-vlan/)) is to provide the ability to isolate hosts at [Layer 2](https://networkinterview.com/osi-model-the-7-layers/) instead of Layer 3.
 By using PVLAN we are splitting that domain into some smaller broadcast domains.
 In other words we may summarize Private VLAN as **”** **VLANs in VLAN “** [^3]
 ![](/Screenshots/Pasted%20image%2020230212164002.png)